ombori/grid-docs/demo/flappy-bird.md

 And that is all there is to configuring the game to be able to communicate over the Grid Event Bus.

 ### Mobile App
 Now let's have a look at the mobile app, the important factor in connecting to the game to be able to play it.
-This code is very simple as it is only responsible for sending "flaps" over to the game, and displaying the gameover state.
+This code is very simple as it is only responsible for sending "flaps" over to the game and displaying the game over state.

-Let's have a look how this is done.
+Let's have a look at how this is done.
 Again I'm skipping most code as it should speak for itself as it is a ReactJS application.
 The file we're interested in is `/mobileapp/src/App.tsx`.

 ```javascript
   useSubscribe('remote/Game.over', () => setGameOver(true), [setGameOver]);
   useSubscribe('remote/Game.started', () => setGameOver(false), [setGameOver]);
 ```

-These 2 lines subscribe to the events we discussed in the game screen, they basically listen for gameover and game start events, and then alter the state to rerender the screen to reflect the status of the game.
+These 2 lines subscribe to the events we discussed in the game screen, they listen for game over and game start events and then alter the state to rerender the screen to reflect the status of the game.

 <hr>